Executive Coaching Elevate your Leadership Competencies

-In systemic coaching, we look at the whole system around the coachee.
-This means the coachee is considered part of a system, e.g. an organisation.
-Example: The coachee is part of a management team as well as a leader of a team.
-Depending on the issue, we work with the environment in the management team or as a team leader.
-Thus, the complex relationships between the coachee and the individual elements become visible, and we can work out possible solution scenarios to achieve the goal.
+In systemic coaching we look at the whole system around the coachee.
+This means that the coachee is seen as part of a system, e.g. an organisation.
+Example: The coachee is part of a management team as well as a leader for a team.
+Depending on the issue, we work with the environment in the management team or as a leader of a team.
+Thus the complex relationships between the coachee and the individual elements become visible and we can work out possible solution scenarios to achieve the goal.

 It becomes visible how the coachee's attitudes and behaviours influence their own environment and vice versa.
 This gives the coachee a comprehensive picture of the individual situation and enables them to solve it sustainably.